Do you practice meditation, but are not making any progress? Do you feel that it is not as relaxing and as deep as you want it to be?

 There are a few simple steps you can take to make your meditation deeper and more relaxing.

 2) Before you begin, acknowledge and accept the fact that there will always be noises and distractions, so it’s no use getting annoyed by them.
 Think about this over and again, until you accept this thought.
-Acknowledging and accepting this thought would help you ignore noises and distractions.
+Acknowledging and accepting this situation, would make it easier for you to ignore noises and distractions, and not be annoyed by them.

 You need to sit in a position that does not cause any strain on your body.
 Try different chairs, until you find a suitable and comfortable one.